Bhatkhora

 Bhatkhora is a village located in the Murliganj block of Madhepura district, Bihar, India.
 It falls under the jurisdiction of the Bhatkhora Gram Panchayat.

 Demographics

 According to the 2011 Census of India, Bhatkhora has a population of 8,521, with 4,317 males and 4,204 females.
 Children aged 0–6 years number 1,883, which is 22.1% of the total population.
 The average sex ratio is 974, higher than the Bihar state average of 918.
 The overall literacy rate is 50.03%.
 Male literacy is 61.15%, while female literacy is 38.70%.

 Postal services

 Bhatkhora is served by the Bhatkhora Branch Office, a sub-post office under the Saharsa postal division.

 The village has the postal code 852114.

 Infrastructure

 The village has basic infrastructure facilities including road connectivity and access to electricity.
 Educational institutions and healthcare facilities are available in nearby areas.

 Transport

 The nearest railway station is Bhairopatti Halt railway station (BHTH), located about 3 km from the village.

+Nearby villages

+Nearby villages include Bhairopatti and Jitapur.